-SUP is the paddling (and outdoor) trend of the year.
+SUP is the outdoor trend of the year.
 And Hala Gear's bookkeeper Colleen King jumped on board with it.

 The start of the pandemic was a shock to everyone.
 Time felt like a void, hollow without organized events to attend, professional sports to root for, or bars and restaurants to gather new and old friends.

 Steamboat Resort closed and our town turned into a sleepy little village, restless in a nightmare where shop owners hoped they could open their doors again.

 I tried to remind myself of all the privileged problems I was experiencing and to keep my perspective so I didn’t get stuck in a pity party, but heck! - it was hard not to validate those feelings of uncertainty and loss!
 I struggled to figure out how to spend my time and find new joys.